Purdue-CS193/lab-1-jmorris019/index.md

 # Header 1
 ## Header 2
 ### Header 3

-- Bulleted
+- TAs seem cool
-- List
+- Labs are in Lawson which is a plus
-- Nachos
+- More CS stuff which is always cool to learn
-- Pizza
+- Doesn't seem like its too difficult to get an A if you show up and do your stuff

 1. Numbered
 2. List